TomTonic/swiss_map_set/CONTRIBUTING.md

 7. Use the body to explain what and why, not how
     (git tracks how it was changed in detail, don't repeat that).

-## Reuse (supply chain)
+## Reuse (Supply Chain)

-### Requirements for reused components
+### Requirements for Reused Components

-We prefer reusing components instead of writing lots of code, but please evaluate all new components before adding them (including whether or not you need them).
+We prefer reusing components over writing extensive new code.
+However, please evaluate all new components before adding them, including assessing their necessity.
-We want to reduce our risks of depending on software that is poorly maintained or has vulnerabilities (intentional or unintentional).
+This helps us minimize the risk of relying on poorly maintained or vulnerable software.
-Furthermore, Set3 provides a concise set of functionality for a fundamental [abstract data type](https://en.wikipedia.org/wiki/Abstract_data_type).
+Set3 provides a concise set of functionalities for a fundamental [abstract data type](https://en.wikipedia.org/wiki/Abstract_data_type).
-Consequently, Set3 shall not require a Go project using Set3 to pull a significant tree of dependencies into the project.
+Therefore, Set3 should not require a Go project using it to pull in a significant tree of dependencies.

-#### License requirements for reused components
+#### License Requirements for Reused Components

 All *required* reused software *must* be open source software (OSS).
 It's okay to *optionally* use proprietary software and add portability fixes.

-### Updating reused components
+### Updating Reused Components

-Please update only one or few components in each commit, instead of "everything at once".
-This makes debugging problems much easier.
+Please update only one or a few components per commit, rather than updating everything at once.
+This approach simplifies debugging.
-In particular, if we find a problem later, we can use "git bisect" to easily and quickly find the cause.
+If a problem arises later, we can use `git bisect` to quickly identify the cause.